 Use of the band by the radionavigation-satellite service

 The band 1 215–1 300 MHz is also used for GLONASS (operates on 14 frequencies spaced at 0.4375 MHz in the band between 1 242.9375 MHz and 1 248.6250 MHz).
 The frequency 1 227.6 MHz is used for the precise positioning service (PPS, L2) of GPS, extending the accuracy of GPS.
-A new signal, GPS L2C, will soon become available for civil use.
+A new signal, GPS L2C, remains pre-operational.
 Techniques have been developed for the use of ground stations to correct for ionospheric delays (see also commentary on GNSS usage of the band 1 559–1 610 MHz).

 WRC-2000 introduced an allocation to the RNSS in the frequency bands 1 260–1 300 MHz for space-to-Earth and space-to-space directions, and 1 300–1 350 MHz for the Earth-to-space direction.
 The components in these bands are not being considered as a part of the ICAO GNSS system.

-WRC-03 reviewed the allocation and decided that in the frequency band 1 215–1 300 MHz the radionavigation-satellite service shall be subject to the condition that no harmful interference is caused to, and no protection claimed from, the radionavigation service authorized under RR No. 5.331 (WRC-12).
+WRC-03 reviewed the allocation and decided that in the frequency band 1 215–1 300 MHz the radionavigation-satellite service shall be subject to the condition that no harmful interference is caused to, and no protection claimed from, the radionavigation service authorized under RR No. 5.331 (Rev. WRC-19).
 Furthermore, the use of the radionavigation-satellite service in the frequency band 1 215–1 300 MHz shall be subject to the condition that no harmful interference is caused to the radiolocation service.
 Resolution 608 (Rev. WRC-15) resolves that no constraints in addition to those in place prior to WRC-2000 shall be placed on RNSS (space-to-Earth) frequency assignments in the frequency band 1 215–1 260 MHz brought into use before 2 June 2000.

 Studies in ITU-R have defined the interference environment that could be experienced by PSR.